hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 Carla has been working on data aggregation on a Tableau project for which she needs to implement the table calculations.
 Which of the following options correctly defines the calculations?

-**Options:**

-A. Calculations are functions that can be used to send SQL expressions directly to the database
+Calculations are functions that can be used to send SQL expressions directly to the database

-B. Calculations are functions that allow you to perform computations on values in a table
+Calculations are functions that allow you to perform computations on values in a table

-C. Calculations are functions that allow you to pass data directly to a running external service instance
+Calculations are functions that allow you to pass data directly to a running external service instance

-D. Calculations are functions that can specify, include, or omit dimensions from the current view.
+Calculations are functions that can specify, include, or omit dimensions from the current view.

-**Correct Answer: B** - Calculations are functions that allow you to perform computations on values in a table.
+**Correct Answer:** **Calculations are functions that allow you to perform computations on values in a table**

 ---